roya0045/QGIS-Documentation/docs/user_manual/style_library/symbol_selector.rst

 * **Point pattern fill**: fills the polygon with a hatching pattern of :ref:`marker symbol layer <vector_marker_symbols>`.
 You can set the distance and a displacement between rows of markers, and an offset from the feature boundary.
+The angle of the grid used can also be customized.
   As with the Line pattern fill, the alignment parameter is also available.
   Additionnally clipping options of the pattern can also be set.
   The existing clipping modes are:

   * Clip to shape: Will clip the symbols to prevent them from extending